toast-success

 Syange to Kathmandu

-Board your vehicle for the return journey to Kathmandu, a 7-8 hour drive that follows the Marsyangdi and Trishuli rivers.
-This drive provides time to reflect on your achievement while enjoying the changing landscapes from the mountains to the middle hills and, eventually, the Kathmandu Valley.
-Back in Kathmandu, enjoy the comforts of urban amenities like a hot shower, varied cuisine, and perhaps some souvenir shopping while processing the profound experiences of the past two weeks.
-Accommodation: Hotel in Kathmandu.
+Board your vehicle for the return journey to Kathmandu, following the Marsyangdi and Trishuli rivers.
+This drive provides time to reflect on your achievement while enjoying changing landscapes from mountains to middle hills and eventually the Kathmandu Valley.
+Back in Kathmandu, enjoy urban amenities and perhaps souvenir shopping.

 Day 17